mattermost/docs/source/install/config-proxy-apache2.rst

 **To configure Apache2 as a proxy**

-1. SSH into your server
+1. SSH into your server.
-2. Make sure the apache modules: ``mod_rewrite`` , ``mod_proxy``, ``mod_proxy_http`` and ``mod_proxy_wstunnel`` are installed and enabled.
+2. Make sure the apache modules ``mod_rewrite`` , ``mod_proxy``, ``mod_proxy_http`` and ``mod_proxy_wstunnel`` are installed and enabled.
 If not, follow the instructions from your linux distribution to do so.
 3. Create/open the above mentioned file (000-default or a new subdomain configuration).
-4. Edit your configuration using the guide below.
+4. Edit your configuration using the guide below:

 	1. If you're not setting up a subdomain your ``ServerName`` will simply be set to ``mydomain.com``.
 	2. ``ServerAlias`` can been added too if you want to capture ``www.mydomain.com``.
-	3. Remember to change the values to match your server's name etc.
+	3. Remember to change the values to match your server's name, etc.
-	4. Save once finished
+	4. Save once finished.

 .. code-block:: apacheconf